Digital Marketing Agency | SEO, Paid Social & PPC

 • Traffic Sources

-How To Optimize YouTube Channel To Have More Views
+You may also like: How To Optimize YouTube Channel To Have More Views

-• Step 2: Explore the Video Library
+• Step 2: Dive Deep into the Video Library

-Remember, it’s crucial for your channel to feel current, relevant, and aligned with ongoing trends.
-If you have any non-evergreen content that has become outdated (for example, “2020 SEO Trends to Watch Out For”), it could be negatively impacting your channel’s performance.
 Unfortunately, YouTube doesn’t allow you to upload a new version while retaining the stats from the old one; you’ll need to start anew.

 Ask yourself:

-• Step 5: Compare with Competitors
+• Step 5: Benchmark against Competitors

 • Step 6: Review Your SEO